-Diapers are often the worst part of a parent’s experience with raising a new baby.
+Diapers are often the worst part of a parent’s experience in raising a new baby.
 No one likes to change diapers.
-Everyone likes to feed the baby.
-Everyone likes to hold the baby.
-Everyone likes to play with the baby.
-No one likes to change diapers.
-This is because diapers smell; they are full of pee and poo.
-They are messy and the baby rarely cooperates with the diaper changing process.
-But, there are ways to make the diaper changing process easier than most people think that it is.
-While nothing makes diapers fun to change, preparation and planning can make them simpler.
+It's something most people can agree on.
+Diaper changing is messy and the baby rarely cooperates with the process.
+But, there are ways to make it easier.
+While nothing makes diapers fun to change, preparation and planning can help.

-The first and foremost important thing to remember about changing diapers is that it has to be done.
-No one likes to change diapers, but it has to get done.
-That means just taking the buck and changing the diaper.
-Going around and trying to postpone the task can just make it worse because the baby can begin to play with the mess or the mess can spread or leak.
-As soon as you notice that the baby has made a mess in his or her diaper, change the diaper to avoid a larger mess.
+The first and foremost thing to remember about changing diapers is that it simply has to be done.
+No one likes to change diapers, but there isn't much of a choice.
+Trying to postpone the task can just make it worse because the baby can begin to play with the mess or the mess can spread or leak.
+As soon as you notice that the baby has made a mess in their diaper, change the diaper to avoid a larger mess.

 When changing the baby’s diaper, it is often considered easiest if you keep hold of the baby’s legs.
-This will make lifting the baby’s bottom easier, it will keep the baby from kicking you or the dirty diaper, and it will keep the baby from making an escape attempt.
-When holding the baby’s legs, it is important to keep a gentle yet firm grip on the legs.
+This will make lifting the baby’s bottom easier and it will keep the baby from kicking you or the dirty diaper.
+When holding the baby’s legs, keep a gentle yet firm grip.
 Most people hold the baby’s legs at the feet and ankles, although you may feel more comfortable holding the legs elsewhere.

 Speed is another important thing to remember when changing a baby’s diaper.
 Babies rarely want to simply lie around.
 They often want to be up and exploring, and exploring without a diaper can be even more fun for them.
 If you change the baby’s diaper quickly and efficiently, then you do not have to worry about the baby fussing too much.
 This can make the diaper changing experience less stressful for everyone involved.